Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Abstract

 \section{Abstract}

 Continual learning (CL) aims to empower machine learning models to learn continually from new data, while building upon previously acquired knowledge without forgetting.
-As machine learning models have evolved from small to large pre-trained architectures, and from supporting unimodal to multimodal data, multimodal continual learning (MMCL) methods have recently emerged.
-The primary challenge of MMCL is that it goes beyond a simple stacking of unimodal CL methods, as such straightforward approaches often yield unsatisfactory performance.
-In this work, we present the first comprehensive survey on MMCL.
+As models have evolved from small to large pre-trained architectures, and from supporting unimodal to multimodal data, multimodal continual learning (MMCL) methods have recently emerged.
+The primary complexity of MMCL is that it extends beyond a simple stacking of unimodal CL methods.
+Such straightforward approaches often suffer from multimodal catastrophic forgetting, yielding unsatisfactory performance.
+In addition, MMCL introduces new challenges that unimodal CL methods fail to adequately address, including modality imbalance, complex modality interaction, high computational costs, and degradation of pre-trained zero-shot capability of multimodal backbones.
+In this work, we present the \textit{first} comprehensive survey on MMCL.
 We provide essential background knowledge and MMCL settings, as well as a structured taxonomy of MMCL methods.
-We categorize existing MMCL methods into four categories, i.e., regularization-based, architecture-based, replay-based, and prompt-based methods, explaining their methodologies and highlighting their key innovations.
-Additionally, to prompt further research in this field, we summarize open MMCL datasets and benchmarks, and discuss several promising future directions for investigation and development.
+We categorize MMCL methods into four categories, i.e., regularization-based, architecture-based, replay-based, and prompt-based methods, explaining their methodologies and highlighting their key innovations.
+Additionally, to prompt further research in this field, we summarize open MMCL datasets and benchmarks, provide an in-depth discussion, and discuss several promising future directions.
 We have also created a GitHub repository for indexing relevant MMCL papers and open resources available at \url{https://github.com/LucyDYu/Awesome-Multimodal-Continual-Learning}.

 }

 \IEEEdisplaynontitleabstractindextext